Top

 Soloists to be announced

-Now in its 37th year, Voices of Ascension’s Candlelight Christmas Concerts continue a cherished New York holiday ritual.
-Beneath the warm shimmer of candlelight, this annual celebration gathers audiences for music that reflects winter, wonder, and shared tradition.
-Illuminated by scores of candelabras and nearly 600 candles, the church becomes a radiant setting for ancient carols, Christmas choral anthems, seasonal masterworks, and beloved family favorites.
+Now in its 36th year, Voices of Ascension’s Candlelight Christmas Concerts are an enduring, cherished New York holiday ritual inside the glowing sanctuary of the Church of the Ascension.
+Beneath the warm shimmer of candlelight, this annual celebration gathers audiences in community, for music that reflects winter, wonder, and shared tradition.

 These shows will sell out, get your tickets today!